jamestexas/zarf/adr/0026-schema.md

 - `noWait` -> `wait` which will default to true.
 This change will happen on both `.components.manifests` and `components.charts`
 - `yolo` -> `airgap` which will default to true
 - `.components.actions.[default/onAny].maxRetries` -> `.components.actions.[default/onAny].retries`
 - charts will change to avoid [current confusion with keys](https://github.com/defenseunicorns/zarf/issues/2245).
-Exactly one of the following field will exist for each `components.charts`.
+Exactly one of the following fields will exist for each `components.charts`.
 ```yaml
   helm:
     url: https://stefanprodan.github.io/podinfo